Basics

 Yes, depending on the proximity to the product, the chain can also be completely made of stainless steel.

-No, within the buckling range, linear chains can also be used without guidance.
+No, within the buckling range, Linear Chains can also be used without guidance.

 Higher efficiency, higher speeds, precise theoretical calculation of service life